 This conclusion is confirmed by an analysis of the electronic structure which reveals that at the hollow site the adsorbed hydrogen atom is in fact directly interacting with the $d{3z^2-r^2}$ orbital of the Au atom directly beneath in the second layer.
 Since the d-band of Au is completely filled, this interaction is strongly repulsive.
-In Table 2 we have collected the relevant distances at this adsorption site.
+In Table II we have collected the relevant distances at this adsorption site.
 The repulsion between the H and the Au atom is so strong that the Au atom even relaxes downward towards the bulk away from the adsorbed H atom.

-Our findings with respect to the hydrogen adsorption energies at the Pd/Au overlayer system are in agreement with recent experiments of the electrochemical hydrogen evolution at small Pd nanoparticles deposited on Au(111) [17].
-Pd particles of 0.5, 2.5 and 10 nm height had been investigated.
-These particles were relatively flat so that they rather corresponded to small nano-islands.
-The highest reactivity was obtained for the thinnest Pd particles with an height of 0.5 nm which corresponds to two to three Pd layers.
+Our findings with respect to the hydrogen adsorption energies at the Pd/Au overlayer system are in agreement with recent experiments of the electrochemical hydrogen evolution at small Pd islands deposited on Au(111) [12].
+Pd particles of 0.5 nm, 2.5 nm and 10 nm height had been investigated.
+The highest reactivity was obtained for the thinnest Pd islands with an height of 0.5 nm which corresponds to two to three Pd layers.
 According to our calculations, it is the combination of substrate interaction and lattice strain effects that makes thin islands so reactive.
 For higher pseudomorphic islands, only lattice strain effects are operative.
 In even higher islands the lattice strain will be relaxed by the formation of dislocations.
 Thus their reactivity will approach the one of bulk Pd.

-4.4.
-Coverage effects
+D. Coverage effects